LAURYMEOW/Bikesharing/README.md

 ## Overview of the analysis:

 City Bike is a program that operates in New York City.
-Its main objectives are to save money, save time, encourage sports, depend and take care of the planet by reducing car use.
+Its main objectives are to save money, save time, encourage sport enjoying it and having fun and take care of the planet by reducing car use.
 This program has been successful because it draws the attention not only of citizens but also of tourists who can move around economically, enjoying every corner of the city and interacting with the people there.
 From this program and how good a tourist visit feels with that transportation option, the idea of starting a similar project in Des Moines came about.
 To do this and to convince potential investors, it is essential to carry out a detailed analysis of the base program, which is the NYC City Bike model, and then put together the proposal with the characteristics of Des Moines.
 It has been decided to use Tableu to present the analysis.